-The Five College Program in Culture, Health, and Science (CHS) is a certificate program that allows students an opportunity to explore human health, disease, and healing from an interdisciplinary perspective.
-CHS recognizes that the study of any aspect of health requires theoretical frameworks and research strategies that integrate physical, political, psychological, and socio-cultural elements of human experience – and students in this rigorous program thus design a plan of study that links the natural sciences, social sciences, and humanities.
+The Five College Program in Culture, Health, and Science (CHS) is a certificate program that allows students an opportunity to explore human health, disease and healing from an interdisciplinary perspective.
+CHS recognizes that the study of any aspect of health requires theoretical frameworks and research strategies that integrate physical, political, psychological and socio-cultural elements of human experience.
+Students in this rigorous program thus design a plan of study that links the natural sciences, social sciences and humanities.

 Completing a CHS certificate provides students a solid liberal arts background and equips them with a range of tools to think cross-culturally about health issues.
 Students will learn, for example, to: